Platform

 The sharpest signal?
 The gap between batches is smaller than the gap within batches.
 Every batch has startups scoring 70+ and startups scoring under 20.
 The batch does not determine the score.
 The founder’s awareness of AEO does.

-The Five Most Common Gaps
+What Are the Five Most Common AEO Gaps Across Startups?

 Across 2,500+ audits, the same five criteria drag down startup scores: